What Is Survivalist Camping?

 Sale

-The Friendly Swede Magnesium Fire Starter Kit, Firestarter, Flint and Steel Fire Starter Kit,...
+The Friendly Swede Magnesium Fire Starter Kit 3-Pack - Flint and Steel Fire Starter Survival Tool;...

-• ✅ FIRST-STAGE TINDER IS BUILT-IN: The mag bar is your tinder, whereas common fire lighters require separate material, and it’s not...
+• FIRST-STAGE TINDER IS BUILT-IN: The mag bar is your tinder, whereas common fire lighters require separate material, and it's not always easy...

-• ✅ EXTREMELY HOT SPARKS: The flint rod will throw hot sparks, no matter how windy it is.
-The handy striker which, also can be used as...
+• EXTREMELY HOT SPARKS: The flint rod will throw hot sparks, no matter how windy or rainy it is.
+The handy striker, which also can be used as...

 Building a Shelter